sdomoszlai13/sdomoszlai13.github.io/_posts/2023-05-16-predicting-housing-prices.md

 ![](/images/predicting-housing-prices/sold.png "Planning to buy a house soon?
 Start by training a machine learning model!")

+The following section is a converted Jupyter notebook.
+For the original file, see my GitHub repo at [https://github.com/sdomoszlai13/predicting-housing-prices](https://github.com/sdomoszlai13/predicting-housing-prices).

 # **Predicting House Prices with ML in a Jupyter Notebook**

 **In this notebook, we are going to build a machine learning model that predicts prices of houses based on historical data.**